mbechc/dynon/README.md

 # dynon

 What is my request.
-Use deep learning on all flight related metrics to learn about aircraft safety envelope.
+Use deep learning on all flight related metrics (Take-Off) to learn about aircraft safety envelope.
 Ask pilot the least amount of questions per flight. fx how many PoB / Estimated weight above empty, this is my list of least amount of questions that cannot be calculated
 * Fuel weight, pilot, passenger, cargo weight - rest shall be gathered or calculated by ML

 Try to deep learn what is normal take-off distance and use that as baseline for future safety envelope